AzmatIshaq/Beginning-A-Build/README_Redux.md

 ## Goals

-I would like to engage with the Free Software culture and create Free Software.
+I would like to engage with Free Software culture.

 Hopefully there can be collaboration to create software which encourage people to experience long term well-being through movement.
 If technology can make people sedentary then perhaps it can make people functionally active as well.